The Home Loan Game (how it actually works)

 Next your home loan lender will figure out your monthly income.

-To do that they will ask for things like:
+To do this they will ask for things like:

 - Your paystub.